In this article, I will cover how to trade with the Coppock curve. You will be able to use these techniques and strategies on any timeframe.

 Let’s now combine the Coppock Curve with one of the most popular indicators – the MACD.

 In the below chart, the MACD histogram was above the zero line, and the Coppock curve was also trending strongly above zero.

 For this example, you simply fire and forget.
 The trend was so strong you could let the market do all of the heavy lifting.

 - The Coppock Curve was developed by Edwin Sedge Coppock in 1965 to identify long-term buying opportunities in the S&P 500 and Dow Industrials.

-- A buy signal is generated when the Coppock Curve crosses zero and enters into positive territory, while a sell signal is generated when the Coppock Curve falls below zero and enters into negative territory.
+- A buy signal is generated when the indicator crosses zero and enters into positive territory, while a sell signal is generated when the Coppock Curve falls below zero and enters into negative territory.

 - The Coppock Curve could also be traded based on divergences, but we think it’s not a good idea for intraday traders as this could lead to many false signals.

-- The Coppock Curve could be used by intraday traders to identify the bullish trends.
+- The indicator could be used by intraday traders to identify bullish trends.
 The indicator could also be traded along with Hull MA, Know Sure Thing Indicator and MACD.

 If you are thinking about trading with the Coppock curve, you can try it out with the best market replay platform in the world – Tradingsim.

 You can also practice combining the indicator with other tools or chart patterns to work in increasing your accuracy.